kartverket/argokit/README.md

 ## Installation

-Assuming you have followed the [Getting Started](https://kartverket.atlassian.net/wiki/spaces/SKIPDOK/pages/554827836/Komme+i+gang+med+Argo+CD) guide, you can use ArgoKit to deploy ArgoCD applications on SKIP.
-The first step is to include the ArgoKit library in your apps-repo by running the following
+Assuming you have followed the [Getting Started](https://kartverket.atlassian.net/wiki/spaces/SKIPDOK/pages/554827836/Komme+i+gang+med+Argo+CD) guide, you can use ArgoKit in your apps-repo.
+The first step is to include the ArgoKit library by running the following command:
-command:

 ```bash
 $ git submodule add https://github.com/kartverket/argokit.git